Q: How much do you charge to help me?

 Q: I am turning 65 next month, am covered by an ACA policy, and am being treated for several conditions.
 Will I be covered?

 A: Yes!
 Your conditions will be covered!
-When you enroll during your one-time open enrollment period, you do not have to worry about your pre-existing conditions being covered!
+When you enroll during your Initial Election Period (IEP), you do not have to worry about your pre-existing conditions being covered!

 Note: One item you do want to pay close attention to is the type of coverage you choose.
 There are generally two options: Medicare supplement and Medicare Advantage.
 It is important you understand fully how each works so you can choose the right type of plan for you.